bragerosberg/vue-todo/README.md

 npm install "&&" npm run serve
 ```
 Navigate to ``` http://localhost:8080/ ```

-## In progress
-The application is not complete, and there will be done changes.
-Once it's done and deployed, a website to use it live will be served.

 ### Get in touch with me:
 [<img align="left" style="margin-left: 10px;" alt="codeSTACKr | LinkedIn" width="40px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]